-BCV's assigned Profitability score of baa2 is in line with the Macro Adjusted historical score, reflecting the bank's stronger profitability than that of its regional peers in Switzerland.
+BCV's assigned Profitability score of baa2 is in line with the initial score, reflecting the bank's stronger profitability than that of its regional peers in Switzerland.
 In our view, this profitability provides BCV with a substantial buffer against losses potentially arising from adverse developments.
-As of the end of June 2018, BCV recorded net income/tangible assets of 0.82%, up from around 0.7% in the previous years, mainly driven by an asset sale.
+As of year-end 2018, BCV recorded net income/tangible assets of 0.7%, stable versus that in the previous years.

 BCV's profitability metrics will continue to display sound underlying performance because of the bank's comparatively diverse earnings split, thereby protecting its revenue base better against adverse developments resulting from the low interest rate environment compared with that of its Swiss peers.
-We also expect risk costs to stay low, supported by a continued benign credit environment.
+We also expect risk costs to remain low, supported by a continued benign credit environment.

-BCV's net income (Swiss GAAP) for the first half of 2018 increased to CHF188 million from CHF164 million in H1 2017.
-The increase is mainly explained by a one-off effect, as net interest income declined to CHF247 million from CHF251 million, fee and commission income was stable at CHF159 million and trading income declined to CHF65 million from CHF69 million.
+BCV's net income (Swiss GAAP) for the half-year 2019 decreased to CHF182.4 million from CHF187.6 million the year before.
+While net interest income increased further by 4% to CHF252.5 million and fee and commission income remained stable at 161.2 million, a 9% lower trading and fair value adjustment income pressured earnings.
+However, key driver for the lower result was a positive one-off effect in 2018.
 Good cost management further contributed to the bank's efficiency indicators.
-The bank's cost/income of 60% according to Moody's definition as of the end of June 2018 still compares very favourably with that of its peers.
+The bank's cost-to-income ratio of 59.5%, according to our definition, as of half-year 2019 still compares very favourably with that of its peers.

-BCV's assets under management increased in H1 2018.
-The absolute size of assets under management was CHF87.9 billion as of the end of June 2018, up from CHF86.5 billion as of year-end 2017.
-Net new money remained a positive balance, with strong domestic inflows (CHF2.0 billion) more than offsetting offshore outflows (CHF0.2 billion).
+BCV's assets under management increased within the first half-year 2019.
+The absolute size of assets under management was CHF92.8 billion, up from 87.6 billion as of year-end 2018.
+Net new money remained a positive balance of CHF0.8 billion, the remainder of the increase is attributable to a positive marekt performance.